LostRishi/devopsHW/readme.md

 ### **GitHub** plugin should also be installed in Jenkins
 ---

-1. **Create a local repo and also create one more branch apart from master (dev1) branch.** Write some code both in master and dev1 branch and push them to remote repo.
+1. **Create a local repo and also create one more branch apart from master (dev1) branch.** Create a txt file and some code both in master and dev1 branch and push them to remote repository.

 ![JOB1](./1.png)